F1LT3R/blog/_posts/2020-07-23-typescript-or-javascript.md

 - Node.js
 ---

+### TypeScript is JavaScript's Aircraft Carrier

+To draw an analogy, JavaScript is a jump-jet and TypeScript is an aircraft carrier; And even though TypeScript is safe, it's still not safe enough to run a nuclear power plant.

-> JavaScript!
+I choose JavaScript!
 Why?

->
-> 1. Better composability
+1. Better composability
-> 2. Faster development
+2. Faster development

 ### Type Safety Bugs

 I spend about 1% of my time dealing with types and type related bugs in JavaScript.
 To be fair, I use Prettier, ESLint, & BDD with VS Code, so most type safety bugs get knocked down before production anyway.

 Eric Elliot has a good post on this called, [The TypeScript Tax](https://medium.com/javascript-scene/the-typescript-tax-132ff4cb175b).

-### TypeScript is JavaScript's Aircraft Carrier

-To draw an analogy, JavaScript is a jump-jet and TypeScript is an aircraft carrier; And even though TypeScript is safe, it's still not safe enough to run a nuclear power plant.

 ### Classes